The National Museum of Puerto Rican Arts & Culture offers a diverse array of cultural programming.

 Learn More: Barrio Art Fest

-Park Voyagers is a free, innovative program developed and operated collaboratively by Museums In the Park (MIP) and the Chicago Park District (CPD).
-It is designed to provide Chicago youth with experiential, educational enrichment in informal settings.
+Park Voyagers, operated collaboratively by Museums in the Park and the Chicago Park district, is a free, innovative program designed to provide Chicago youth with experiential, educational enrichment in informal settings.
 Our goal is to awaken and encourage curiosity in children, enhance their natural ability to observe and experiment, nurture their innate capacity for creative problem-solving, and equip them for full participation in the civic and cultural life in Chicago.
+The program culminates with passes to all eleven Museums In the Park for each participating family.